Bucket CORS policy

 Load existing template

 You can load an existing template.
-The default code at the bottom is automatically entered, and a template with CORS policy default values is applied.
+The default code is automatically filled in, applying a default CORS policy template.

 -